university-bootcamp/coding-environment/mac-vagrant.md

 This step logs your computer into your heroku account.
 Connecting your heroku account with your SSH keys will make it so you won't have to manually log into heroku in the future when using it.

-**Finally**, add your ssh key to your heroku account by running the following command in your coding enviroment.
+**Finally**, add your ssh key to your heroku account by running the following command in your coding environment.

 ```
 heroku keys:add